Eddington-Residents-Association/website/docs/handbook.md

 </details>

 [Internet Connectivity](#internet){:name='internet'}
-is available [many providers](https://www.openreach.com/fibre-broadband/fttp-providers) on the OpenReach fibre network.
+is available from [many providers](https://www.openreach.com/fibre-broadband/fttp-providers) on the OpenReach fibre network.
 Many properties also have fibre connections to [Virgin Media](https://www.virginmedia.com/broadband).
 [Eduroam](https://help.uis.cam.ac.uk/service/wifi/connect-to-eduroam) is available in some central areas but not within every building.

 <details markdown="1">
 <summary>See advice for short-term contracts and renewal</summary>